Thomas-mcinally/stockprice-CPP/README.md

 ## Installation
-- Recommended method is to download and use the static binary provided
+- Recommended method:
-    - Download appropriate binary from [release page](https://github.com/Thomas-mcinally/stockprice-CPP/releases/)
+    - Download appropriate static binary from [release page](https://github.com/Thomas-mcinally/stockprice-CPP/releases/)
     - Move binary to location that is in PATH
     - That's it!

-- Alternatively you can
+- Alternative methods:
   - Clone this repo and build binary yourself (Provided `CMakeLists.txt`should work for Windows/MacOS/Linux)
   - If you already have Python installed, download [Python version via pip](https://github.com/Thomas-mcinally/stockprice)